test-spec-tech/bci-notes/ideas.md

 ### 4.4 Experimental Design

+**Phase 0 — MIMO Extrapolation Validation (Day 1).** Before any de novo writing attempt, the MIMO model's capacity to generate codes for *unstimulated* associations must be tested.
+During the calibration task (Phase 1), the participant learns 20 word-image pairs via natural encoding.
+After calibration, five of these known pairs are selected.
+The participant is presented with the word cue for each pair, but the MIMO-derived CA1 code for the associated image is delivered via stimulation *before* the image appears.
+If stimulation of the MIMO code for "BRIDGE → [image of bridge]" primes faster recognition or higher confidence on the subsequent image presentation, this validates that MIMO-derived codes carry content-specific information that can be delivered via stimulation.
+Go/no-go criterion: Stimulation-primed trials must show significantly faster reaction times or higher confidence ratings than non-primed control trials (p < 0.05, paired t-test).

 **Phase 1 — Calibration (Days 1–3).** Participants perform a modified delayed match-to-sample (DMS) task with known word-image pairs.
 In each trial, a word cue is presented (e.g., "BRIDGE"), followed by a 10-second delay, then four images; the participant selects the image associated with the word.
 Twenty unique word-image pairs are used, with 10 repetitions each over 3 days.

 During this phase, hippocampal ensemble activity (CA1 and CA3 contacts, 50–100 single units per hemisphere) is recorded.
-The MIMO model is fitted: for each word-image pair, the CA3 input pattern during word presentation is mapped to the CA1 output pattern during correct recall.
+The MIMO model is fitted: for each word-image pair, the CA3 input pattern during word presentation is mapped to the CA1 output pattern during correct recall (Song et al., 2009).
 The model captures participant-specific neural codes for each association.

 The hippocampal manifold is estimated from spontaneous activity during inter-trial rest intervals and overnight recordings using GPFA.